ispeters/async_scope/asyncscope.md

 ## Implementation experience

-The general concept of an async scope to manage work has been deployed broadly in Meta's folly [@asyncscopefolly] to safely launch awaitables in Folly's coro library [@corofolly] and in Facebook's libunifex library [@asyncscopeunifex] where it is designed to be used with the sender/receiver pattern.
+The general concept of an async scope to manage work has been deployed broadly in Meta's folly [@asyncscopefolly] to safely launch awaitables in Folly's coro library [@corofolly] and in Meta's libunifex library [@asyncscopeunifex] where it is designed to be used with the sender/receiver pattern.

 ## RAII and _`async-object`_